COCONUT MILK, CHIA SEED & VANILLA BEAN PUDDING

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Coconut Milk, Chia Seed & Vanilla Bean Pudding is a good fit for you.
+You'll learn your body type, and whether Coconut Milk, Chia Seed & Vanilla Bean Pudding is a good fit for your body type.
 Time to complete: approximately 1 minute.

 AYURVEDIC MEDICINAL BIOCHARACTERISTICS